alyxq/Remaining-Balance-Netsuite/README.md

 ## Installing
 If logged in Netsuite as Admin, navigate to <b>Customizations>Scripting>Scripts:New</b>.
 Click the plus sign to upload and name your .js file (remainingBalance) then create a User Event type Script record.

+The functions entry point is <b>before load</b> and should be depolyed on "Vendor Bills" with execution context as Admin.